defenseunicorns/leapfrogai-api/README.md

 The instructions in this section assume the following:

-1. You have properly installed and configured Python 3.11.x, to include its development tools
+1. Properly installed and configured Python 3.11.x, to include its development tools
+2. The `config.yaml` is created based on the `config-example.yaml`
-2. You have chosen a LeapfrogAI model backend and have that running.
+3. You have chosen a LeapfrogAI model backend and have that running.
 Some examples of existing backends:

 - https://github.com/defenseunicorns/leapfrogai-backend-ctransformers
 - https://github.com/defenseunicorns/leapfrogai-backend-whisper